Melvin Williams (musician)

 His fourth album, Duets, was released in 2001.
 His fifth album Crazy Like Love, and sixth album, Love Like Crazy, was released on the same date in 2007.
 His seventh album, The Best of Melvin Williams, was released in 2009.
 And his eighth album, Where I Started From, was released in 2017 with his vanity label, Melvin Williams Entertainment's partnership with New Day Christian Distributors.
 All of these albums, charted on the Billboard Gospel Albums chart.

 Early life

-Williams was born on July 21, 1953, in Smithdale, Mississippi, as Melvin LeVarn Williams, the son of Leon "Pop" Williams (November 24, 1908/1909 – September 6, 1989), he died in a car accident, and Amanda "Mom" Williams (B:1919 – D:August 30, 2014), she died at the age of 94.
+Williams was born on July 21, 1953, in Smithdale, Mississippi, as Melvin LeVarn Williams, the son of Leon "Pop" Williams (November 24, 1909 – September 6, 1989), he died in a car accident, and Amanda "Mom" Williams (September 28, 1919 – August 30, 2014), she died at the age of 94.
 His older brother is Leonard, his younger brother is Doug Williams, and his other brother was the late Frank Williams.
 Together Melvin and Doug operate Blackberry Records, Inc., The Williams Brother's record label.